-In spite of the drop, analysts are still fundamentally long-term bullish on Bitcoin.
+Whatever the case, analysts are still bullish on Bitcoin.

 Bitcoin & Crypto Tidbits

 Elon Musk Bumps Bitcoin: Elon Musk has once again talked about Bitcoin.
 The Tesla CEO remarked on a tweet published Friday that he thinks the “massive currency issuance” by governments and central banks is making Bitcoin “look solid in comparison.”
 Despite this support, he asserted that he still only owns 0.25 Bitcoin that he got as a gift from a friend, worth approximately $2,250 as of the time of this article’s writing.
 This is the latest time the billionaire entrepreneur has said good things about crypto assets in recent years.
 Previously, he told ARK Invest that he thinks Bitcoin’s structure is “quite brilliant,” touching on the asset’s ability to bypass currency controls and the like.

 Pretty much, although massive currency issuance by govt central banks is making Bitcoin Internet money look solid by comparison

 Bitcoin Halving Comes to Pass: On Monday, Bitcoin’s block reward halving transpired when block 630,000 was mined.
 A halving is an event that decreases the reward cryptocurrency miners receive for verifying or “mining” blocks — or processing transactions — by 50%.
 Bitcoin halvings take place approximately every four years, making this latest halving the cryptocurrency’s third since its inception in 2008.
 According to May 14th data shared by crypto analytics company Coin Metrics, the halving has started to have “large impacts” on the Bitcoin network.
 The hash rate — the measure of computational power being used to mine blocks, or process transactions in layman’s terms — has “dropped 30%.”